getsentry/sentry-javascript-profiling-node-binaries/README.md

   </a>
 </p>

-# Sentry Profiling Node Binaries
+# Sentry JavaScript Node CPU Profiler

-This is an internal package that contains the binaries used by `@sentry/profiling-node`.
+This is an internal package that contains the CPU profiler and native binaries used by `@sentry/profiling-node`.